shubinternet/manager/README.md

 ### What Do I Value?

 - Awareness of privilege, especially mine.
 - Mental and physical health.
 Taking time for both is very important, for oneself and the people one cares about.
+I take anxiety medication and am trying to fit exercise into my schedule, but I tend to get overextended at work and that makes finding the time difficult.
 - Family.
 Mine is very important to me.
 - I work to live, not live to work.
 - Being on time.